There’s nothing quite like the spectacle that is the Super Bowl. But it’s not just the television ratings that attract eye-popping numbers.

 Here’s a partial list of sportsbooks here in Michigan already with sportsbooks apps (plus the casinos or tribes they are associated with):

 This is a great time for us to stress the importance of only using legal and regulated sportsbooks here in Michigan.
 You’re going to see offers and clickbait from a wide variety of illegal sportsbooks when you search the internet — especially for Super Bowl props — but there’s a reason those operations are set up outside of US jurisdiction.

 There is no guarantee that these sites will honor the bets you’ve placed, or if they are even a sportsbook at all and not just a trick to steal money from unsuspecting bettors.

-Legal sportsbooks are regulated by the Michigan government, and they are secure, law-abiding, and subject to state audits, investigations, and restrictions.
+Legal sportsbooks are regulated by the Michigan government, and they are secure and law-abiding.
+Moreover, they are subject to state audits, investigations, and restrictions.
 With offshore books, you’ll have no recourse if something sketchy happens.
 With legal online sportsbooks, you’ll have the backing of the state of Michigan when needed.